Al Jib: Late antiquity

 A vaulted building still remaining in the centre of Al Jib has been dated from between the mid-5th and mid-8th centuries CE.
 The building has earlier been described as a church from the Crusader era, with "total length of the chapel appears to have been 40 feet east and west, 22 feet north and south.
 The apses have been apparently built up.
 There were three bays of arches, and in the side walls are small doors with lintels".
 D. Pringle dismissed the possibility that this was a former church, and suggest instead that it was an Umayyad palace building, or possibly dating from the Abbasid era.

-Middle ages
+Middle Ages

 In 1152, during the Crusader era, a confrere of the Church of the Holy Sepulchre, Baldwin of Tournai, was granted a prebend relating to juxta Gabeon.
-In 1172, after the fall of Jerusalem, Saladin halted at Al Jib, before continuing to Beit Nuba.

-El-Jib was described by the geographer Yâkût in 1225 as having two fortresses standing close together.
+In 1187, after the fall of Jerusalem, the Ayyubid sultan Saladin halted at al-Jib, before continuing to Beit Nuba.
+The village was described by the geographer Yaqut al-Hamawi in 1225 as having two fortresses standing close together.